Kayli/logspub/dev-distributed-k8.md

     like a full web app stack with HTTP servers, databases, caches, and so on
   - runs template engine for kubernetes manifest files, which enables more flexible k8 deployments

+- values file
+  - is used to parametrize generic chart with specifics that we need in each particular case

 - popular charts
   - dashboard https://github.com/kubernetes/dashboard